 Wm.
 Loeb, Jr., formerly private secretary to Roosevelt, was also one of Wood's godfathers.
 He is president and director of the Albany and Southern Railroad, and the Yukon Gold Co.
 He is chairman of the Board of Trustees of the Yukon-Alaskan Co.
 He is vice-president and director of the American Smelters Securities Co., the American Smelting and Refining Co., the New River Collieries Co.
-Mr. Loeb is a director of the Chile Exploration Co., the Con-
+Mr. Loeb is a director of the Chile Exploration Co., the Connecticut Light and Power Co., the Federal Mining and Smelting Co., and the United States Zinc Co.